 The sensor can be located several hundred feet from the HydroAct 4.
-The sensor must be mounted in a vertical position with the sample flowing into the inlet and exiting from the other side and going straight to an atmospheric drain.
+The sensor must be mounted in a vertical position with the sample flowing into the inlet (either side of probe block can be used as the inlet) and exiting from the other side and going back to a drain or return point in the process.
+An atmospheric drain with as little backpressure as possible is recommended.
+Sample pressure must not exceed 20 PSI (1.4 bar) and less than 5 PSI (0.35 bar) is recommended.